There best way to get around in Nice depends on your stamina and if you have good walking shoes or not!

 However, you must bring them back to a specific station which is noted in the app.

-Or are you like me?
-I think the best way to get around Nice is on foot. 🙂
+Personally I think the best way to get around Nice most of the time is on foot ! 🙂